-For the purpose of this Section, direct pecuniary interest in a contract, grant, privilege, franchise or transfer shall mean any interest in a partnership, any co-tenancy, a controlling or policy-determining ownership in or managerial control of an association, firm or corporation or its local office or agency, acting as a promoter of an association, firm or corporation, or any commission or brokerage arrangement with or receiving from the City such contract, grant, privilege, franchise or transfer.
+For the purpose of this Section, direct pecuniary interest in a contract, grant, privilege, franchise or transfer shall mean any interest in a partnership, any co-tenancy, a controlling or policy determining ownership in or managerial control of an association, firm or corporation or its local office or agency, acting as a promoter of an association, firm or corporation, or any commission or brokerage arrangement with or receiving from the City such contract, grant, privilege, franchise or transfer.

-Unless permitted by statute and notwithstanding the foregoing provisions of this Section, no Councilor member, or the Mayor or the City Administrator shall enter into any contract with the City, seek any grant, privilege or franchise from the City, acquire any City property or interest therein, or sell or transfer to the City without legal process any property or interest therein for compensation from City funds, or have any direct pecuniary interest in any such matters.
-No Councilor member, or the Mayor or the City Administrator shall have any direct ownership interest in any public utility subject to City regulation; however, this prohibition shall not apply to ownership in another association, firm or corporation which maintains varied investments, provided such other association, firm or corporation does not own a controlling interest in such public utility.
-If any Councilor member, or the Mayor or the City Administrator shall voluntarily acquire any direct pecuniary interest in any of such matters with the City while in office, such office shall at once become vacant.
-If the Councilor member, or the Mayor or the City Administrator shall become so interested otherwise than voluntarily, the Councilor member, or the Mayor or the City Administrator shall within ninety (90) days divest themselves of such interest and upon failure to do so, the Council member's office shall become vacant upon the expiration of the said period of ninety (90) days.
+Unless permitted by statute and notwithstanding the foregoing provisions of this Section, no Council member, neither an elected official nor the City Administrator shall enter into any contract with the City, seek any grant, privilege or franchise from the City, acquire any City property or interest therein, or sell or transfer to the City without legal process any property or interest therein for compensation from City funds, or have any direct pecuniary interest in any such matters.
+No Council member, Neither an elected official nor the City Administrator shall have any direct ownership interest in any public utility subject to City regulation; however, this prohibition shall not apply to ownership in another association, firm or corporation which maintains varied investments, provided such other association, firm or corporation does not own a controlling interest in such public utility.
+If any Council member, elected official or the City Administrator shall voluntarily acquire any direct pecuniary interest in any of such matters with the City while in office, such office shall at once become vacant.
+If the Council memberan elected official or the City Administrator shall become so interested otherwise than voluntarily, the Council member the elected official or the City Administrator shall within ninety (90) days divest themselves of such interest and upon failure to do so, the Council member's office shall become vacant upon the expiration of the said period of ninety (90) days.
 Any contract, grant, privilege, franchise or transfer made in violation of this paragraph shall be wholly void, and the City may recover property transferred by it or compensation paid by it and may retain any benefits received by it without right of recovery from it by quantum meruit action or otherwise.
 [Ch.
 1903, sec.
 135; rev. 1914, sec.
 91; 1928 pub., sec.
 91; 1942 recod., sec.
 2-506; rev. Nov.
 6, 1962; amended by Ordinance No. 190204, effective December 18, 2020.]